Data Sources¶

 Meteorological¶

-Meteorological parameters are derived from the NASA's GMAO MERRA-2 assimilation model and GEOS-IT.
+Meteorological parameters are derived from NASA's GMAO MERRA-2 assimilation model and GEOS-IT.
 MERRA-2 is a version of NASA's Goddard Earth Observing System (GEOS) Data Assimilation System (Bosilovich, M. G., et al 2016).
-The GEOS-IT has the same grid resolution as MERRA-2 (and the same model physics less selected observations and surface rain gauge normalized precipitation).
-The GEOS-IT data is processed by the POWER Project team on a daily basis and appended to the end of the MERRA-2 daily time series to provide low latency products which are generally ready within about 2 days of real-time.
+GEOS-IT has the same grid resolution as MERRA-2 (and the same model physics less selected observations and surface rain gauge normalized precipitation).
+The POWER team processes GEOS-IT data on a daily basis, and it is appended to the end of the MERRA-2 daily time series to provide low latency products, which are generally ready within about two days of real-time.
 The MERRA-2 values in the resulting daily time series are typically updated every several months.

 Source | Temporal Coverage | Latency | |